Remix-Design/RemixIcon/README.md

 > We recommend that designers download icons from our website when needed instead of managing all of them in a local folder.
 The website's search engine allows you to quickly locate the icon you are looking for and the icons in the website are continuously updating.

-Preparing an SVG for use on the web is a simple process and no more complicated that exporting a JPEG or PNG.
+Using SVG on the web is as simple as JPEG or PNG.
 Such as:

 ```html
 <img height="32" width="32" src="img/admin-fill.svg" />